-The Group has an independent internal audit function (Group Internal Audit), based in Fiji.
-Group Internal Audit provides independent and objective assurance services to management and the Board in relation to the internal controls, risk management framework and governance of the Group.
+PricewaterhouseCoopers was appointed to provide Internal Audit support during the year.
+Group Internal Audit provides independent and objective assurance services to management and the Board in relation to the internal controls, Risk Management Framework and governance of the Group.
 It does so through:

-The Audit Committee reviews and approves the Internal Audit Charter each year.
-It also reviews the performance of the Internal Audit Manager and the internal audit function.
+The Risk Committee has an Internal Audit Charter and is responsible for reviewing the performance of the Internal Audit Manager and the function each year.

 1. SHAREHOLDER ENGAGEMENT